Albert Speer: Consolidation of arms production

-In December 1943, Speer visited Organisation Todt workers in Lapland, while there he seriously damaged his knee and was incapacitated for several months.
+In December 1943, Speer visited Organisation Todt workers in Lapland, where he seriously damaged his knee and was incapacitated for several months.
 He was under the dubious care of Professor Karl Gebhardt at a medical clinic called Hohenlychen where patients "mysteriously failed to survive".
 In mid-January 1944, Speer had a lung embolism and fell seriously ill.
 Concerned about retaining power, he did not appoint a deputy and continued to direct work of the Armaments Ministry from his bedside.
 Speer's illness coincided with the Allied "Big Week", a series of bombing raids on the German aircraft factories that were a devastating blow to aircraft production.
 His political rivals used the opportunity to undermine his authority and damage his reputation with Hitler.
 He lost Hitler's unconditional support and began to lose power.

 In response to the Allied Big Week, Adolf Hitler authorized the creation of a Fighter Staff committee.
 Its aim was to ensure the preservation and growth of fighter aircraft production.
 The task force was established by 1 March 1944, orders of Speer, with support from Erhard Milch of the Reich Aviation Ministry.
 Production of German fighter aircraft more than doubled between 1943 and 1944.
 The growth, however, consisted in large part of models that were becoming obsolescent and proved easy prey for Allied aircraft.
 On 1 August 1944, Speer merged the Fighter Staff into a newly formed Armament Staff committee.